Creating a budget isn't about living on bread and water, but ensuring you're using your money for the things you really want.

 Step 2 – what goes out?

 Start with your bank statements and credit card bills to keep track of rent, loan repayments, insurance and bills such as phone and electricity.
 For variable costs such as groceries, petrol, entertainment and the odd extravagant purchase it's best to log them on the go for at least a few weeks.
 Use your best guess if there's anything you can’t find and include maintenance costs, like servicing your car.

-ASIC has a useful free app – but if you don't want to use your phone or don't have a smartphone, old-fashioned pen and paper will do the trick.
+ASIC has a useful free app called TrackMySpend on its website – but if you don't want to use your phone or don't have a smartphone, old-fashioned pen and paper will do the trick.

 Step 3 – to the cutting block

 Adding up all your expenses may prove an eye-opener:

 - How much do your regular cappuccinos add up to?

 - How much do you spend on sandwiches and takeaways?